DylanMeeus/springboot_jwt_blog/_posts/2015-11-10-introducing-angular2-jwt-a-library-for-authentication-in-angular-2.markdown

 ...
 ```

-## Using JWTs as an Observable Streams
+## Using JWTs as Observable Streams

 Angular 2's `Http` returns an observable, and thus `AuthHttp` does as well.
 Since we're going to be seeing a lot more use of observables in the framework, it would be useful to have a way to use our JWT as an observable stream.
 For that, `AuthHttp` gives you a `tokenStream`.
-This stream can be subscribed to and can be useful if you want to combine it with other streams that do HTTP requests.
+This stream can be subscribed to and will be useful if you want to combine it with other streams that do HTTP requests.
 The details of how you put it to use are up to you.

 ```js
 // app.ts